Trump Justice Department says it has fired employees involved in prosecutions of the president

 “Today, Acting Attorney General James McHenry terminated the employment of a number of DOJ officials who played a significant role in prosecuting President Trump,” said a statement from a Justice Department official.
 “In light of their actions, the Acting Attorney General does not trust these officials to assist in faithfully implementing the President’s agenda.
 This action is consistent with the mission of ending the weaponization of government.”

-It was not immediately clear which prosecutors were affected by the order, or how many who worked on the investigations into Trump remained with the department.
-It was also not immediately known how many of the fired prosecutors intended to challenge the terminations by arguing that the department had ignored civil service protections afforded to federal employees.
+It was not immediately clear which prosecutors were affected by the order, or how many who worked on the investigations into Trump remained with the department as Trump took office last week.
+It was also not immediately known how many of the fired prosecutors intended to challenge the terminations by arguing that the department had cast aside civil service protections afforded to federal employees.

+The action was the latest effort to turn the table on criminal investigations that for years shadowed Trump, resulting in separate indictments that never went to trial and were ultimately abandoned.

+On his first day in office, he issued sweeping pardons and sentence commutations to the more than 1,500 supporters charged in the Jan.
+6 riot at the U.S. Capitol, a massive clemency grant that benefited even those found guilty of violent attacks on police, as well as leaders of far-right extremist groups convicted of failed plots to keep the Republican in power.

 The firings were first reported by Fox News.